qedric/empact/README.md

 ## Project Overview

 ZebraFramework provides a white-label solution for fundraising platforms.
-Funds build on this framework feature the following characteristics:
+Vaults build on this framework feature the following characteristics:

 - **Unlock Mechanism:** Each fund can be set to unlock according to parameters determined at the time of fund-creation.

-- **Access to Funds:** funds are distributed via tokens that are NFTs based on the ERC-1155 standard; each NFT holder has a share of the corresponding fund.
+- **Access to Vaults:** funds are distributed via tokens that are NFTs based on the ERC-1155 standard; each NFT holder has a share of the corresponding fund.

 - **Regenerative Finance:** Once funds have been distributed to all token holders, any further deposits are redistributed proportionally among other funds on the platform.